davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 of RFC5280}}).
 The policy tree from {{RFC5280}} is the tree of all paths from the root to a leaf in the policy graph, so no information is lost in the graph representation.

 Implementations of X.509 SHOULD implement a policy graph structure instead of a policy tree.
+This mitigates the denial-of-service attack by removing the asymmetric cost in policy validation.

 ## Verification outputs {#outputs}